 Approve the sample in writing.
 That approved piece becomes the reference our QC team measures bulk against, so what you sign off on is what the production line copies.

-Our rolling 12-month on-time delivery rate is 92.4%.
 We share production milestones during your order, so you can set launch and restock dates against real checkpoints rather than a single promised ship date.

 Quality and tolerances you can hold us to